manossaratsis/manossaratsis.com/content/research/a-tangible-interface-for-collaborative-urban-design/index.md

 One possible approach is the use of a tangible user interface (TUI) [[Ullmer and Ishii, 2000]](#references), which is a system marrying representation and control, allowing novice users to perform urban design and see the results of their design in real time without any modeling training.
 Such physical design interfaces have previously found success in architectural and urban design and analysis [[Huang et al., 2003; Piper et al., 2002; Seichter and Schnabel, 2005; Strzalka et al., 2011; Underkoffler and Ishii, 1999]](#references).

-This document presents a new such collaborative design tool that uses Lego blocks to allow novices to design a neighborhood.
+This manuscript presents a new such collaborative design tool that uses Lego blocks to allow novices to design a neighborhood.
 A camera and projection system colorize the blocks to present the neighborhood’s performance to the users in real-time.
 The simulated performance metrics are operational building energy cost, annual daylight availability in buildings, and neighborhood walkability.
 Real-time interactivity is achieved with a novel simulation approximation method that was validated against more detailed, traditional simulation approaches.
 The overall system was deployed as a *game* in a case study at the planning commission of Riyadh, Saudi Arabia, and the results of that case study are given and discussed.

 ## Neighborhood performance